Last Updated on November 13, 2022 by JaimeSays

 Have you heard of Sete Cidades, Azores?
-If you are a backpacker, a hiker, Portuguese, or an adventures seeker, perhaps you have heard of Sete Cidades.
-Most other people have not.
-They wouldn’t know where is Sete Cidades, much less know what it is.
-If you are a fan of beautiful lakes, folklore, history, lush greenery, or geology, you’ll want to visit Sete Cidades.
-Moreover, if you are a fan of the outdoors, you’ll want to hike Sete Cidades.
+If you are a backpacker, a hiker, Portuguese, or an adventures seeker, perhaps you have heard of it.
+You may be thinking to yourself, where is Sete Cidades?
+If you are a fan of beautiful lakes, folklore, history, lush greenery, or geology, you’ll want to visit this magical locale.
+Moreover, if you are a fan of the outdoors, you’ll want to go on a Sete Cidades hike.
 While on Sete Cidades hiking trails, you’ll see why the lagoa Sete Cidades is the most photographed and instagrammable place of the Azores.
 These blue and green lakes are pure magic. (feature image c/o Michael Laungani)

 What is Sete Cidades?